How to Find Flipping Deals in Kenya

 Property auctions and foreclosures are good places to check out for discounted properties.
 Even though auctions can attract price wars, there is a chance of finding a good bargain and when you do, the upside could be very attractive.

 You don’t want to flip in a market that is oversupplied because buyers will be spoilt for choice, furthermore most buyers may simply prefer new houses since price points in such markets are rarely competitive for sellers.
 The best markets to flip a house are those where there is high demand.

 Talk to agents and brokers

 Agents and brokers have a good knowledge of the local markets and can give important information on the types of properties to consider for flipping.
-If as a flipper you are not very well conversant with the market, local agents are probably your greatest resource I finding a deal there.
+If as a flipper you are not very well conversant with the market, local agents are probably your greatest resource in finding a deal there.
 You should look at as many properties as possible.
-Wholesalers may also turn out to be a great asset in these kind of deals due to the exposure they have in buying and selling properties.

 Join a property investment group

 You may inquire locally with your agent or use the internet to find a good number of property investment groups.
 You are likely to find a community of like-minded investors who may recommend a property in time.